Arizona State Parks

 At Catalina State Park, the Romero Ruins Interpretative Trail allows bikers the opportunity to explore the remains of a Hohokam village that dates back to 1500 years ago.
 The trail is ideal for intermediate bikers who want a glimpse of the region’s colorful past as they ride.

 At Patagonia Lake State Park, avail of the Pontoon Boat Tours to explore the park’s lush nature and diverse wildlife.
 The park also has two boat ramps and rentals for those who wish to see the area from a different perspective.

 Cattail Cove State Park also offers the chance to enjoy the Colorado River on a watercraft.
-Their large four-lane boat ramp can accommodate boats of all sizes although be sure to check out the lake levels first!
+Their large four-lane boat ramp can accommodate boats of all sizes, including an inflatable kayak, although be sure to check out the lake levels first!

 Arizona’s state parks are considered to be world-class bird watching destinations due to the thousands of bird species that have made their homes in the state’s unique environments.
 At Dead Horse Ranch State Park, bird-watchers have the opportunity to catch glimpses of nesting black hawks and soaring bald eagles.
 One can observe blue herons catching their lunch by the park’s many lagoons too.

 The area along Oak Creek at Red Rock State Park is a favorite among Birders hoping to see wrens, hawks, and eagles.
 Visitors with sharp eyes may also catch sight of the rare Goldfinch flitting in and out of the park’s vegetation.